Dugommier station: History

 The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation.
 It was initially named Charenton, due to its proximity to the Rue de Charenton, an artery which ran from Bastille to the suburban town of Charenton-le-Pont.
 On 12 July 1939, it was renamed after the nearby Rue Dugommier to avoid confusion: a station at Porte de Charenton had been added to the system in 1931, and another at Charenton-le-Pont would open in 1942.

-The street was named after Jacques François Dugommier (1738–1794), a general in the American and French Revolutionary wars.
-The station was located on the site of the Barrière de Charenton, a tollgate for the collection of taxation in the Wall of the Farmers-General, which was built in 1784-88 and demolished in 1860.
+The street was named after Jacques François Coquille, known as Dugommier (1738–1794), an army officer from a Guadeloupe planter family who rose to general during the French Revolutionary wars.The station is located under the site of the Barrière de Charenton, a tollgate for the collection of municipal import taxes in the Wall of the Farmers-General, which was built in 1784-88 and demolished in 1860.

 As part of RATP's Renouveau du Métro programme, the station corridors and platform lighting were renovated by 29 November 2002.
 In 2021, attendance is gradually rising, with 1,725,412 passengers entering this station, placing it in the 204th position of metro stations for its usage.